wavefrontHQ/docs/pages/doc/purchase-additional-capacity.md

     You can see details about the current and past subscriptions of your organization.
 4. In the last column for your active subscription, click **Add more capacity**.
-5. In the **Additional capacity** field, enter the number of kilo-points per seconds to add to the current commitment.
+5. In the **Additional capacity** field, enter the number of kilo-points per second to add to the current commitment.
 6. Verify the calculated **New commitment** of PPS per month and **Current Level** pricing tier, and click **Next**.
 7. Choose the current billing model and commit duration for the subscription, and click **Proceed to checkout**.

     You cannot change the original billing model and commit duration for the subscription.
 8. On the VMware Cloud Services page, you can review and place your order.

-    In case you need to make any modifications and go back, click **Edit Order**.

 After you purchase additional capacity, you will see a confirmation page and your subscription will become updated within the next 24 hours.